trimaticthread/HotelManagement/README.md

 # HotelManagement
-Hotel Management System built using c# and MS SQLServer
+Hotel Registration System built using c# and MS SQLServer